 The low-loss expansion fails when:

 - (DC limit): dominates over , dominates over .
-The line transitions to a diffusive regime described by the “telegraph equation” with damping — high-loss audio and power lines.
+The line transitions to a diffusive regime described by the “telegraph equation” with damping, the case for high-loss audio and power lines.

 - : skin effect makes .
 The conductor loss eventually keeps up with in proportion.